exevil/sketch-rename-instances/README.md

 # Rename Instances Sketch Plugin

-Rename Instances is a tiny single-command Sketch plugin which renames symbol instances to its master's name.
+Rename Instances is a tiny Sketch plugin which renames symbol instances to its master's name.

 List of commands: